 “When I start playing a Celtic fiddle tune, I can feel a change in the audience,” she said.
 “It makes people’s blood boil.
-There’s this certain element to it, a certain rememberance that we all have in common with any kind of traditional music that I can only describe as magical.
-I can’t think of any other way to explain it.”
+There’s this certain element to it, a certain remembering that we all have in common with any kind of traditional music that I can only describe a magical.
+I can’t think of any other explain it.”

 Beecher has worked for decades to perfect that magic.
-At age 7 she began taking violin lessons.
+At age seven she, like many children across the nation, began taking violin lessons.

-“But I’m told I was drawn to the violin at 4,” she remembered, noting that she took a shine to the instrument when she heard someone playing it in the church she attended while growing up in Utah.
-“Apparently I was just mystified, but the local violin teacher wouldn’t start teaching kids until age 7, so I had to wait a few years.”
+“But I’m told I was drawn to the violin at four,” she remembered, noting that she took a shine to the instrument when she heard someone playing it in the church she attended while growing up in Utah.
+“Apparently I was just mystified, but the local violin teacher wouldn’t start teaching kids until age seven, so I had to wait a few years.”

 Although Beecher had days, as all children do, when she did not want to practice, she said the instrument has been a part of her life ever since.
 Such is often the case, she notes, for violin players with classical training.